Cart

 The Best Succulent Fertilization

-Fertilizing your Mother of Thousands can help it grow thriving and healthy.
+Fertilizing your Mother of Thousands can help it grow and stay healthy.
 Use a balanced, water-soluble fertilizer with low nitrogen, like a 2-7-7 or 3-7-7 NPK ratio.
-This gives the plant the phosphorus and potassium it needs for strong roots and vibrant blooms without causing leggy growth.
-Organic options, such as compost tea or worm castings, also work well by providing gentle, slow-releasing nutrients.
+This gives the plant the phosphorus and potassium it needs for strong roots and lively blooms without causing leggy growth.

 How and When to Fertilize

-Timing is critical for fertilizing your succulent.
+Timing is key for fertilizing your succulent.
 The best time to fertilize is during the active growing season, usually from spring to early summer.
 This is when your Mother of Thousands will benefit most from the added nutrients.
-Avoid fertilizing in the fall and winter when the plant is dormant and doesn't need extra nourishment.

 To fertilize your Mother of Thousands, dilute the fertilizer to half the recommended strength to avoid burning the roots.
 Apply it evenly over the soil, making sure it reaches the roots.
 Water the plant thoroughly after fertilizing to help distribute the nutrients.
-It's best to fertilize once a month during the growing season.
-Be careful not to over-fertilize, because this can cause salt buildup in the soil and harm your succulent.
-Moderation is key.

 Succulent Pruning and Maintenance